pulse-browser/gluon/docs/content/guides/windows.md

 ## Additional packages required for releasing

-If you are creating binaries to target windows, you will need nsis (which mach calls `makensisu` for some reason, even though the binary is `makensis`):
+If you are creating binaries to target Windows, you will need NSIS (which mach calls `makensisu` for some reason, even though the binary is `makensis`):

 ```powershell
 choco install nsis
 ```

-Note that you will also have to provide a path to nsis on your system.
+Note that you will also have to provide a path to NSIS on your system.
 For mine it is:

 ```sh
 export MAKENSISU="C:\\Program Files (x86)\\NSIS\\Bin\\makensis.exe"